rubenromao/RubenRomaoSecurity/README.md

 # RubenRomaoSecurity

-This Module is intended to be a test with the aim to understand the custom module that uses all the resources of a Adminhtml Custom Module.
+This Module is intended to be a test with the aim to understand the custom module that uses all the resources for an Adminhtml Custom Module.

 What the module does: